ChristosSev/Indoors-Traversability-Estimation-with-Less-Labels-for-Mobile-Robots/README.md

 `pip install -r requirements.txt`

+## Fine-tuning on your dataset
-For fine-tuning on your dataset using e.g. the fine tuned ViT, specify the train and test dataset paths.
+For fine-tuning on your dataset using e.g. the fine tuned ViT, specify the train and test dataset paths as '/home/../..//set'

 Then simply run `python3 VIT_fine_tuned.py`